DioxusLabs/dioxus/notes/README.md

 - MoonZoom/Seed: opinionated frameworks based on the Elm model (message, update) - no hooks

 We've put a lot of work into making Dioxus ergonomic and *familiar*.
-Our target audience is TypeSrcipt developers looking to switch to Rust for the web - so we need to be comparabale to React.
+Our target audience is TypeScript developers looking to switch to Rust for the web - so we need to be comparable to React.